-I, , hereby certify that I am knowledgeable and understan d the require ments for performing the brake service or inspection task and I can identify the defective comp 0nents in co mpliance with the regulations of the U.S. Department of Transportation for brake service or in- spection to sks contained in 49 CFR Part 396 Appendix A. I hereby agree to comply with all such regulation ons governing the annual brake service and inspection tasks.
-A qualifie inspector must meet one or more of the following requirements.
-Please check those applicable Has successfully completed an apprenticeship program sponsored by a State, Canadian province, Federal Agency or a labor union.
-Has successfully completed a training program approved by a state, federal agency.
-Has a certificate from a State or Canadian province qualifying me to perform the assigned brake service or inspection task.
-Has brake related training or experience or a combination totaling at least one year.
-Such train ng may consist of: Participation in a training program sponsored by a brake or vehicle manufacturer or similar con mercial training program designed to train students in brake maintenance or inspection similar to the assigned brake service or inspection tasks.
-Experience performing brake maintenance or inspection similar to the assigned brake service of or inspection task in a motor carrier maintenance program.
-Experience performing brake maintenance or inspection similar to the assigned brake service of or inspection task at a commercial garage, fleet leasing company or similar facility.
-Has passed the air brake knowledge and skills test for a Commercial Driver's License.
-Signature of Brake Inspector I, , hereby certify that ha S met the re- uirements for a qualified inspector to perform the brake service or inspection task in compliance e with the re gulations of the U.S. Department of Transportation for qualified inspectors contained in 49 CFF t .
-Section 39 5.25 Dated this day of, 20 Signature of Owner/Supervisor -6 1 ====
+I, , hereby certify that I am knowledgeable and understand the requirements for performing the brake service or inspection task and I can identify the defective components in compliance with the regulations of the U.S. Department of Transportation for brake service or inspection tasks contained in 49 CFR Part 396 Appendix G. I hereby agree to comply with all such regulations governing the annual brake service and inspection tasks.

+A qualified inspector must meet one or more of the following requirements.
+Please check those applicable.

+as successfully completed an apprenticeship program sponsored by a State, Canadian ovince, Federal Agency or a labor union.
+1 as successfully completed a training program approved by a state, federal agency. as a certificate from a State or Canadian province qualifying me to perform the assigned br ake service or inspection task.
+Ha as brake related training or experience or a combination totaling at least one year.
+Such training may consist of: Pa rticipation in a training program sponsored by a brake or vehicle manufacturer or similar con

+- Participation in a training program sponsored by a brake or vehicle manufacturer or similar commercial training program designed to train students in brake maintenance or inspection similar to the assigned brake service or inspection tasks. - Experience performing brake maintenance or inspection similar to the assigned brake service or inspection task in a motor carrier maintenance program. - Experience performing brake maintenance or inspection similar to the assigned brake service or inspection task at a commercial garage, fleet leasing company or similar facility. - Has passed the air brake knowledge and skills test for a Commercial Driver's License.

+Signature of Brake Inspector

+Dated this day of , 20.

+Signature of Owner/Supervisor